levxxvi/User-Documentation/docs/task1.md

-# Creating & Setting Up a School Server
+# Creating a School Server

 ## Overview